 This is Week 5 of a Year of Living Productively

 This week I tested the ability of Mark Forster’s Simplest and Most Effective Method of All which hereafter I will refer to as SMEMA.
+Scroll to the bottom of this post to see how I used it.
 I used the Clear iPhone app to implement it, but paper would have been a very workable option.